-The equivalence among the last three statements is a consequence of the Dunford--Pettis theorem (see e.g., \cite{Bogachev:Book}) and the De La Vallée--Poussin theorem \cite{DeLaValleePoussin1915UI}.
-Recall that, by Bourgain \cite{Bourgain1997lattice}, the set $|\mathfrak{S}_*|^2$ is relatively compact in $L^1_{t,x}$ with respect to the weak-$*$ topology which is weaker than the weak topology.
-In \cite{Anantharaman-Macia2014measure,Burq2013inhomogeneous}, this relative compactness were established for Schrödinger propagators with potentials.
+In each set of formulations, the equivalence between the last three statements follows from the Dunford--Pettis theorem (see e.g., \cite{Bogachev:Book}) and the De La Vallée--Poussin theorem \cite{DeLaValleePoussin1915UI}.
+Recall that, by Bourgain \cite{Bourgain1997lattice} and Jakobson \cite{Jakobson1997quantum} (which is essentially also due to Bourgain) (see also \cite{Anantharaman-Macia2014measure,Burq2013inhomogeneous,AissiouJakobsonMacia2012} for cases with potentials), the families $|\mathscr{S}_*|^2$ and $|\mathscr{E}_*|^2$ are relatively compact in with respect to the weak-$*$ topologies (on the spaces of Radon measures), which are weaker than the weak topologies.